ADIPEC 2023 - In-country value - it's more than a contractual obligation

 The biogas sector represents a production potential of renewable gas of 10 billion Nm3 of biomethane by 2030 (90% from agriculture matrices and 20% from organic wastes, non-biogenic sources and gasification).
 The production of biomethane delivers a reduction in greenhouse gas emissions.

-Green natural gas is expected to play a key role in the energy sector due to the easy connection of production plants to existing natural gas networks and the availability of mature technologies, such as VESTA, for commercial applications.
+Renewable natural gas is expected to play a key role in the energy sector due to the easy connection of production plants to existing natural gas networks and the availability of mature technologies, such as VESTA, for commercial applications.

 Wood developed a simple methanation process called VESTA, powered by a high-performance catalyst from our partner, Clariant.